 Flip image using command line

-We assume the input image is named “in.png”, while the modified image will be written to “out.png”.
+Here are examples using ImageMagick or IrfanView.
+Assume the input image is named “in.png” and the modified image is written to “out.png”.

 Vertical flip the image by: